rinfz/gouda-ada/SRS.md

 The core  work of  the bot  will be the  implementation of  the Matrix API.
 Note that E2EE will not currently be supported.

+The bot must receive data encoded as UTF-8.

 The  bot should  poll  the server  at 3  second  intervals.
 It  should request as little information as  possible from the server during this polling.
 Ada's time types should be used for the polling.